shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Fast – This is the fastest ability speed.
 When this ability is triggered, it may go before its triggering ability, unless that triggering ability also is Fast (you decide).
 -   (Medium) – This is the default speed.
 Abilities without Fast or Slow are this speed
 -   Slow – This is the slowest ability speed.
 When this ability triggers another ability, that triggered ability may go before this ability, unless they also are Slow (the player of the triggered ability decides).

+# Design Philosophy

+1. Reduce game state that needs to be memorized
+2. Make comboing easy and fun
+3. Reduce frustrating mechanics

+One: You don’t want players to have to remember several abilities everytime they do something.
+Abilities like “other creatures you control get +X/+X” are easy to forget when youre looking at the other creature and not the creature with this ability.
+Passives are a problem for this reason, they require the player to remember they exist.
+For that reason, passives are removed, and to do something similar, you have to explicitly define triggers and game state updates.
+For example, “Battlecry, Once: Power X all creatures you control.” paired with “Greeting: Power X arriving creature.” fills that gap quite nicely, while being optional triggered abilities.
+Note that the wording makes it a trigger-only ability: “arriving” is not the same as “target”.

+Two: I like combo decks, and I dislike when my combos are interrupted with things like counterspell.
+Also, I hate having to randomly draw my pieces.
+Figuring out the whole library thing is an extra hurdle on top of figuring out the combo that I don’t want to deal with, because it severely limits what combos are viable.
+So now, you make a hand manually with cards you choose.
+I think the queue system also makes comboing more fun, tho I haven’t tested it yet.

+Three: nothings more frustrating than having your creatures killed all the time.
+So in this game, theres no graveyard.
+Its like pokemon.
+Your creatures don’t die, they get exhausted.
+Also, there’s going to be design restrictions around things like canceling abilities.
+Plus, abilities can usually be activated more than once in a battle, so its not so bad if your super awesome battle gets canceled.
+Maybe, hopefully.